Medical-Dental Integration: "Collaborative, Competent Care and Health Equity For All"

 Click the image to hear Joseph P. Lally, Executive Director, Delta Dental of Minnesota Foundation, discuss access to care and Delta Dental's collaboration with Normandale Community College.

-Medical – Dental Integration in Minnesota Would Benefit from Changes in Law and Policy: Oral Health Issue Brief (2019) Click HERE
+Medical – Dental Integration in Minnesota: Benefits from Changes in Law and Policy: Oral Health Issue Brief (2019) Click HERE

 The Quadruple Aim